Let’s take a look at the best Larry Bird RCs.

 The star power emanating from this card is enough to see prices rising into the stratosphere, with recent sales including a PSA 9 copy going for $24,211.
 It’s not bad for a pack which originally cost 25 cents.

-One minor flaw is that the backs are fairly basic since there is so little space, but you’ll have to make do if you want to add the best Larry Bird RC to your personal collection.
+One minor flaw is that the backs are fairly basic since there is so little space.
+You’ll have to make do if you want to add the best Larry Bird RC to your personal collection.

 Larry Bird Rookie Cards: Buyers Guide